 - Put the coconut flour in the first bowl.

-- Crack the eggs in the second bowl and add the cashew milk.
+- Crack the eggs in the second bowl and add the almond milk.
 Whisk until combined.

 - Place the almond flour, salt, pepper, garlic, onion, and cayenne in the third bowl.
 Mix until all the seasonings are well incorporated.